vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 2. "Disconnected."
 3. "Connecting..."

-This is the correct beavior in development.
+This is the correct behavior in development.
-This behavior says that when React unmout our component, our connection is "Disconnected".
+This behavior says that when React unmounts our component, our connection is "Disconnected".
 And when mount again, "Connecting...".

 > I have on me all the dreams of the world.